mscharkow/newsclassifier/README.md

 # Welcome to NewsClassifier

-NewsClassifier is a web application for analyzing (potentially large quantities of) electronic documents, i.e. web pages or news feeds.
+NewsClassifier is a web application for analyzing potentially large quantities of electronic documents, i.e. web pages or news feeds.
 NewsClassifier provides a framework for automatically retrieving news articles from RSS feeds, extracting relevant text from messy websites and archive them for later analyses.
-You can use NewsClassifier as a frontend for manual and automatic (key-word based) coding.
+You can use NewsClassifier as a frontend for manual and automatic (using keywords or regular expressions) coding.
 It supports unlimited users, news sources and categories.
 You can run automatic reliability tests and export all results as standard CSV files.

 ## Installation